 The CAPA is an alternate assessment for students with significant cognitive disabilities who are unable to take the CST with accommodations or modifications or the CMA with accommodations.

-For a complete report on all tests, participation, groups, and their scores by grade level, please visit http://star.cde.ca.gov/.
-To learn more about the STAR Program, please visit the guide at www.cde.ca.gov/ta/tg/sr/documents/starpkt5intrpts.pdf.
+For more information on the STAR program including tests, participation, groups, and scores by grade level, please visit http://star.cde.ca.gov/.

 Academic Performance Index